aron-radvanyi/GENERATIVE_AI_Embedding_Metrics_Calculator/README.md

 # Description

-This is a Jupyter Notebook file to calculate the 3 most popular Word Embedding-based metrics to evaluate a generative conversational chatbot's answering performance for dialogue texts.
+This is a Jupyter Notebook file to calculate the 3 most popular Word Embedding-based metrics with Pytnon to evaluate a generative conversational chatbot's answering performance for dialogue texts.

 The 3 metrics implemented:
 * #### Greedy Matching score, the cosine similarity matching between the 300d vectors of the reference answer and the chatbot's answer